The short answer is no. Citizenship is not automatic when you marry a Canadian.

 Conditional Permanent Residence

+This regulation was removed by the Government of Canada and no longer applies (see: Notice- Government of Canada eliminates Conditional Permanent Residence).
 Prior to April 2017, it was required that sponsored partners of Canadian citizens and permanent residents (PR) live with their sponsor to keep their PR status.
 This was called Conditional Permanent Residence.
-This regulation was removed by the government of Canada and no longer applies.
-Read more information here: Notice- Government of Canada eliminates Conditional Permanent Residence.

 To apply for citizenship, applicants must meet the following conditions: